Deal Analysis: Vigilance Security's $5M Seed Round from Sequoia Scout

 The Company

-Vigilance Security is an AI-native threat intelligence platform founded in 2023 in San Francisco.
+Vigilance Security is an AI-native threat intelligence platform founded in San Francisco.
 The company's platform was designed from the ground up around foundation models, not as a legacy architecture with machine learning bolted on after the fact.
-This architectural decision is central to the investment thesis: it enables 94% autonomous detection accuracy and a sub-90-second mean time to response (MTTR), metrics that are orders of magnitude ahead of the industry average.
-The company has reached $2.8M in annual recurring revenue with 380% year-over-year growth and 145% net revenue retention — numbers that indicate not just customer acquisition but genuine expansion within accounts.
+This architectural decision is central to the investment thesis: it enables what the company reports as 94% autonomous detection accuracy and a sub-90-second mean time to response (MTTR).
+Revenue has roughly quadrupled year-over-year to approach $3M in ARR, with strong net revenue retention — numbers that indicate not just customer acquisition but genuine expansion within accounts.
+That said, critics note that these benchmarks come from a small deployment base, and the real question is whether the detection advantage holds as the customer count scales beyond its current handful of accounts.

-What makes the enterprise traction remarkable is the customer profile at seed stage.
-Vigilance has 8 enterprise customers, including 2 Fortune 500 companies as design partners and a Department of Defense pilot program.
-Winning DoD at seed stage is exceptionally rare and signals both technical credibility and the kind of security posture that enterprise buyers require.
-The company has 18 employees, meaning the revenue-per-employee efficiency is outstanding even by SaaS standards.
-A 34% VC consensus — meaning more than a third of surveyed cybersecurity-focused VCs named Vigilance as a top seed-stage company — further validates the market's conviction.
+What makes the enterprise traction notable is the customer profile at seed stage.
+Vigilance has close to 10 enterprise customers, including Fortune 500 companies as design partners and a Department of Defense pilot program.
+Winning DoD at seed stage is uncommon and signals both technical credibility and the kind of security posture that enterprise buyers require.
+The lean team of fewer than 20 employees means the revenue-per-employee efficiency is strong by SaaS standards, though it also raises questions about whether the company can sustain enterprise-grade SLAs as the customer base grows.

 The Founders

 The founding team is one of the strongest we've seen at seed stage in cybersecurity.
-Dan Lasker and Naor Haziz are both Blackhat speakers and elite intelligence unit veterans who bring deep operational expertise in cybersecurity and threat intelligence.
+Dan Lasker and Naor Haziz are Unit 81 (elite military intelligence) veterans who bring deep operational expertise in cybersecurity and threat intelligence — Naor a Black Hat USA and fwd:cloudsec speaker, Dan an ex-Check Point security researcher and academic lecturer.
 Together, they combine frontline experience in national-scale security operations with proven ability to build and ship enterprise-grade security products.
 This is the kind of founding team that does not simply understand the problem abstractly — they have operated at the frontier of both the threat landscape and the engineering challenge of building a platform to address it.

 Comparable Deals